reduxjs/redux-toolkit/docs/tutorials/advanced-tutorial.md

 hide_title: true
 ---

-# Advanced Tutorial: Redux Starter Kit in Practice
+# Advanced Tutorial: Redux Toolkit in Practice

-In the [Intermediate Tutorial](./intermediate-tutorial.md), you saw how to use Redux Starter Kit in a typical basic React app, as well as how to convert some existing plain Redux code to use RSK instead.
+In the [Intermediate Tutorial](./intermediate-tutorial.md), you saw how to use Redux Toolkit in a typical basic React app, as well as how to convert some existing plain Redux code to use RTK instead.
 You also saw how to write "mutative" immutable updates in reducer functions, and how to write a "prepare callback" to generate an action payload.

-In this tutorial, you'll see how to use Redux Starter Kit as part of a larger "real world" app that is bigger than a todo list example.
+In this tutorial, you'll see how to use Redux Toolkit as part of a larger "real world" app that is bigger than a todo list example.
 This tutorial will show several concepts:

 - How to convert a "plain React" app to use Redux
-- How async logic like data fetching fits into RSK
+- How async logic like data fetching fits into RTK
-- How to use RSK with TypeScript
+- How to use RTK with TypeScript

 In the process, we'll look at a few examples of TypeScript techniques you can use to improve your code, and we'll see how to use the new [React-Redux hooks APIs](https://react-redux.js.org/api/hooks) as an alternative to [the traditional `connect` API](https://react-redux.js.org/api/connect).